Data Acquisition and Processing

 GOES satellite in space

 A Local Readout Ground Station (LRGS) located at the U.S. Geological Survey in Menlo Park, California is used to access geophysical data sent through the NOAA Geostationary Operational Environmental Satellite (GOES).
 The GOES satellite, orbiting the earth at approximately 23,000 miles, supports a radio relay system for low frequency data collection systems.
 The National Environmental Satellite, Data, and Information Service (NESDIS) operates the data collection portion of the GOES system.

-Data are transmitted from an instrument site every 10 minutes using either 12, 16, 18 or 22-bit digital telemetry.
-Removal of re-zeros, offsets, problems with telemetry and identification of instrument failures can be a difficult, tedious and timeconsuming task.
-In order to have a relatively up-to-date data file, computer algorithms have been written that attempt a first-pass at accomplishing these tasks automatically.
-Accurate and detailed analysis requires manual checking of the data.
+Data are transmitted from an instrument site every 10 minutes using either 16, or 22-bit digital telemetry.
+Removal of re-zeros, offsets, problems with telemetry and identification of instrument failures can be a difficult, tedious and time-consuming task.
+The data shown on these web pages have been edited and revised with human input with the exception of the most recent 24 to 48 hours.
+During special events, these can be edited as required.

 Plotting the Data

 Data for the various low frequency instruments are automatically processed on a regularly scheduled basis — typically every 30 minutes.
 Plots are created using The Generic Mapping Tools (GMT) program.

 The plots on this site should not be used for engineering, legal, or any other critical applications.

 Every 10-minute data transmission is time tagged at time of receipt from the GOES satellite by a ground station in Wallops Island, Virginia.
 Although the time tag is within 2 seconds of the instrument transmit time, it does not indicate when the data samples were actually taken.